shanep-web/shanep-web.github.io/_docs/grading-rubric.md

 ## Overview

-This document applies to all coding labs turned in during the semester.

-## Point Breakdown

-TBD
+Due to the variable number of technologies used in this class each lab will have a custom grading rubric detailing the point breakdown.